arashk7/MultiView_Depth_Dataset_Generator/README.md

 # MultiView_Depth_Dataset_Generator
-This project is prepared for converting your 3D model dataset to a multi-view dataset
+This project is prepared for converting your 3D model dataset to a multi-view dataset.

 Requeirmens: